 Best for: Best for no-spin throwing.

 Overall Length: 13¼” | Steel: 420J2 stainless | Weight: 14oz | Balance: Center

-This knife set was designed by professional knife thrower John Bailey.
+Professional knife thrower John Bailey designed this knife set.
 They are great for beginners who want to get into competition.
 The knife will meet most competition rules.

 The heavier weight makes them best for long-range throwing (though the weight might be a bit overwhelming at first if you are a newbie).

-Another thing to note is that the knives are made out of stainless steel.
-This isn’t the best material for throwing knives and you’ll inevitably end up with some broken tips.
-You can just grab a grinder and fix the knives though.
+Another thing to note is that the knives are made of stainless steel.
+This isn’t the best material for throwing knives, and you’ll inevitably end up with some broken tips.
+You can just grab a grinder and fix the blades, though.

 Boker Magnum Bo-Kri Throwing Knife Set